← home

 Containerization

 Containers are lightweight virtual environments within a particular operating system.
-They isolate applications by limiting unnecessary access to system resources.
-If you’re deploying a networked application, you should always run it in some kind of container to limit damage in case it is compromised.
+They isolate applications or groups of applications by limiting unnecessary access to system resources.

 Some containerization systems represent containers as image files that can be instantiated by a container runtime.
 These kinds of containers are similar to virtual machines, but because they work within a particular operating system, they are both more efficient and less flexible.
-They are most often used to package pre-configured applications with their dependencies and to guarantee that networked applications are tested and deployed in identical environments.
+They can be used to package and distribute individual applications, networked or non-networked, with all of their dependencies or to set up isolated development environments.

 Popular containerization systems include FreeBSD’s jails and Docker on Linux.
 Using chroot on UNIX-like systems changes the apparent root directory for a process, but it is not a containerization system.